-The GDPR will replace existing data protection laws throughout Europe and introduce significant changes and additional requirements that will have a wide-ranging impact on businesses around the world, irrespective of where they operate.
+The European General Data Protection Regulation (GDPR) came into force throughout the European Union on May 25, 2018.
+The GDPR replaced existing data protection laws throughout Europe and introduced significant changes and additional requirements that have a wide-ranging impact on businesses around the world, irrespective of where they operate.

-- European data protection law will now apply worldwide.
-In a significant departure from the current requirements, in addition to businesses that are established in the European Union, organizations that are located outside the EU that process personal data in relation to the offer of goods or services to individuals within the EU, or as a result of monitoring individuals within the EU, will have to comply with European data protection law.
-Non-EU based businesses will need to consider whether they will be subject to the new rules and how they will comply.
+- European data protection laws now apply worldwide.
+In a significant departure from the previous requirements, in addition to businesses that are established in the European Union, organizations that are located outside the EU that process personal data in relation to the offer of goods or services to individuals within the EU, or as a result of monitoring individuals within the EU, have to comply with European data protection law.
+Non-EU based businesses need to consider whether they are subject to the new rules and how they will comply.

 - Tougher sanctions for non-compliance.
-The maximum fine for a breach of European data protection law will be substantially increased to 4% of an enterprise’s worldwide turnover or €20 million per infringement, whichever is higher.
+The maximum fine for a breach of European data protection law is substantially increased to 4% of an enterprise’s worldwide turnover or €20 million per infringement, whichever is higher.

 - A requirement to implement ‘privacy by design’.
 Businesses must now take a proactive approach to ensure that an appropriate standard of data protection is the default position taken when personal data is being processed.

 - Strengthening of individuals’ rights to personal data.
 Individuals have the right to have their personal data removed from systems or online content (the ‘right to be forgotten’), the right not to be subjected to automated data profiling (where this would produce a legal effect), and the right to be given a copy of the personal data relating to them in a commonly used format and to have that information transmitted to another party (the ‘right to data portability’).
 Organizations must determine how they will enable individuals to exercise these rights.